-Staycations are the new vacations but make sure you are Legal to tow.
+Staycations are the new vacations.
+But are you Legal to tow ?

 Greer's Gears Driving School offer car + trailer / caravan safety and towing courses across Ayrshire, Scotland.
-With recent legislative changes implemented by the UK Government there is now no requirement for drivers to sit either a theory test to take a course or the B+E practical test.
+With recent legislative changes implemented by the UK Government there is now no requirement for drivers to sit either a theory test to take either a course or sit the B+E practical test.

 How do I work out if I am allowed to tow?